Contact: Gary Griffin

 About the Council for Disability Awareness (CDA)

-The Council for Disability Awareness (CDA) is a non-profit organization dedicated to helping the American workforce become aware of the growing likelihood of disability and its financial consequences.
-The CDA engages in communications, research and educational activities that provide information and helpful resources to wage earners, their families, the media, employers and others who are concerned about disability and the impact it can have on wage earners and their families.
+The Council for Disability Awareness (CDA) is a non-profit group dedicated to helping the American workforce become aware of the growing likelihood of disability and its financial consequences.
+The CDA engages in communications, research and educational activities that provide information and helpful resources to wage earners, their families, employers and others who are concerned about disability and the impact it can have on wage earners and their families.

 About the 2010 Council for Disability Awareness Long-Term Disability Claims Review

 Since 2005, the Council for Disability Awareness (CDA) has conducted a proprietary annual review of long-term disability claims among the U.S. working population.
 The purpose is to identify continuing or emerging trends, and to share them with interested audiences.
 The 2010 CDA Long-Term Disability Claims Review includes quantitative and qualitative long-term disability insurance claims data from the annual CDA member long-term disability claims survey.
 Also included is selected worker disability data from the Social Security Disability Insurance (SSDI) program.
 Sixteen CDA member companies, representing roughly 75 percent of the commercial disability insurance marketplace, participated in the 2010 survey.